She2024/MERN-Wizards-T3A2-A/README.md

 - **Hosting**: The application is hosted on Netlify, ensuring reliable availability and scalability.
 -----
 ## R2: Dataflow Diagram
-- Marking Guide:
-CMP1003-4.1: Dataflow Diagram
-    - HD: Provides dataflow diagram(s) that strictly follow the standard convensions to clearly identify the processes within your application.
-Clearly depicts where data is coming from, where it is going and how it is being stored.
 ### Level 0: Context Diagram

 1. **External Entities**